-- 31.3 An athlete (or athletes in the case of a relay event) who sets a World Record must: - 31.3.1 have been eligible to compete under the Rules; - 31.3.2 have been under the jurisdiction of a Member; - 31.3.3 in the case of a performance submitted under Rules 31.2.2 or 31.2.4 of the Competition Rules, unless the athlete's date of birth has been previously confirmed by the Chief Executive Officer, have their date of birth confirmed by their passport, birth certificate or similar official documentation, a copy of which, if not available to be attached to the
+- 31.3 An athlete (or athletes in the case of a relay event) who sets a World Record must: - 31.3.1 have been eligible to compete under the Rules; - 31.3.2 have been under the jurisdiction of a Member; - 31.3.3 in the case of a performance submitted under Rules 31.2.2 or 31.2.4 of the Competition Rules, unless the athlete's date of birth has been previously confirmed by the Chief Executive Officer, have their date of birth confirmed by their passport, birth certificate or similar official documentation, a copy of which, if not available to be attached to the application form, must be provided by the athlete or athletes' Member Federation to the Chief Executive Officer without delay; - 31.3.4 in the case of relay events, must all be eligible to represent a single Member in accordance with Eligibility to Represent a Member Rules. - 31.3.5 submit to doping control immediately after the end of the event, where the athlete has broken or equalled a World Record.
+No delays other than those identified in the Anti-Doping Rules (Appendix 5 Article 5.4.4 (a)) shall be accepted.
+Doping controls for the ratification of a World Record shall be conducted in accordance with the Anti-Doping Rules and the sample(s) shall be sent for analysis to a WADA accredited laboratory as soon as possible after collection.
+Doping control samples collected for the ratification of World Records in endurance events from 400m upwards shall be analysed for Erythropoiesis Stimulating Agents (ESA).
+The doping control documentation (doping control form and corresponding laboratory results) shall be sent to World Athletics as soon as it is available and, ideally, together with the World Record Application Form which must in all cases be completed and dispatched to the Office within 30 days of the competition (see CR 31.6).
+The doping control documentation will be reviewed by the Athletics Integrity Unit and the performance will not be ratified in the following circumstances:

-- application form, must be provided by the athlete or athletes' Member Federation to the Chief Executive Officer without delay; - 31.3.4 in the case of relay events, must all be eligible to represent a single Member in accordance with Eligibility to Represent a Member Rules. - 31.3.5 submit to doping control at the end of the event, to be conducted in accordance with the Rules and Anti-Doping Regulations currently in force.
-The sample(s) collected shall be sent for analysis to a WADA-accredited laboratory and the result(s) sent to the Integrity Unit to be added to the other information required by the Rules and Regulations for ratification.
-If such testing results in a doping violation, or if such a testing is not conducted, the performance will not be ratified.
+- a. if a doping control is not conducted, or - b. if the doping control has not been conducted in accordance with the Competition Rules or the Anti-Doping Rules, or - c. if the doping control sample is not suitable for analysis or has not been analysed for ESA (for endurance events from 400m upwards only), or - d. if the doping control results in an anti-doping rule violation.

-Note (i): In the case of a Relay World Record, all members of the team must be tested:
+Note (i): In the case of a Relay World Record, all members of the team must be tested.